FB

 It is a nice weld.
 Yet, it is not the weld that is concerning.
 It is the change in material properties, and now this is the weakest link.

-Chains are are made strong, but the heat of welding changes the metal.
+Chains are strong, but the heat of welding changes the metal.
 And, there is no going back.
-Even if you cannot see it, the actual metal anneals, so it is weaker.
+Even if you cannot see it, the heat anneals the metal, so it is weaker.
 Maybe it is still strong enough, or maybe not.

 Third Rule: Do not weaken the chain while putting it on.
 Do not weld chain, and Do not bend it.